kagiko/vaultwarden-wiki/Enabling-HTTPS.md

 ROCKET_TLS={certs="/path/to/certs.pem",key="/path/to/key.pem"}
 ```
 Where:
-* certs: a path to a certificate chain in PEM format
+* `certs`: a path to a certificate chain in PEM format
-* key: a path to a private key file in PEM format for the certificate in certs
+* `key`: a path to a private key file in PEM format for the certificate in certs

 Notes:
 * The file name _extensions_ used in the `ROCKET_TLS` line do not necessarily have to be PEM as in the example.
 Important is the file _format_ that needs to be PEM, i.e. base64-coded.
 Since the PEM format is openssl's default you can therefore simply rename .cert, .cer, .crt and .key files to .pem and vice versa or - as an alternative - use .crt or .key as file extensions in the `ROCKET_TLS` line.